ishakkutlu/Enterprise-Document-Automation-System/README.md

 # Enterprise Document Automation System

 ## 🔍 Overview

-This system automates the entire document lifecycle — from data entry and report generation to printing, validation, and compliance — through a modular architecture designed for large-scale, institutional document operations.
-It delivers multiple report types, dynamic templates, structured decision logic, and end-to-end process control.
+This system automates the entire document lifecycle — from data entry to document generation — through a secure and modular architecture that features traceable outputs, user-level data isolation, and structured validation.

+It is designed for large-scale, institutional document operations and delivers multiple report types, dynamic templates, structured decision logic, and end-to-end process control.

 Each user interaction is guided by context-aware forms, grammar-smart logic, and real-time validation — ensuring that even non-technical users can operate the system safely and efficiently.
 Document structures adapt to content flow, inputs are reused across workflows, and generated outputs are fully traceable and compliant.